cybergarage/go-config/README.md

-# go-xjson
+# go-json-path

-go-xjson is a utility library to access JSON based configuration easily.
+go-json-path is a utility library to access JSON based configuration easily.
 Go lang supports JSON format, but the decode is a bother to prepare the JSON structures [[1]][json-go][[2]][encoding-json].

-Using go-xjson, you can get configuration values in the specified JSON file or string by the given path like XPath.
+Using go-json-path, you can get configuration values in the specified JSON file or string by the given path like XPath.
 The example is bellow.

 ```
 import (